nkowaokwu/igbo-api-admin/README.md

 **Note**: This will spin up a local version of the Firebase project `igbo-api-admin-staging` which is used for development purposes.
-Only Firebase Functions are getting emulated, so that means that any users that create accounts and log in are stored in the project real Authentication.
+Only Firebase Functions are getting emulated, so that means that any users that create accounts and login are stored in the project real Authentication.

 ### Common Error